-- Ratings 1-3 correspond to the Danish FSA's creditworthiness scale 3/2A Customers with undoubt-٠ edly good creditworthiness and customers with normal creditworthiness. - Ratings 4-7 correspond to the Danish FSA's creditworthiness scale 2B Customers that do not fulfil • the criteria in 1-3, but which on the other hand do not have significant signs of weakness.
-The debt servicing ability is good, although the key financial indicators may be weak. - Ratings 9-10 Customers with significant signs of weakness, but without OIK occurring.
-The cus-• tomer's debt servicing ability is less satisfactory and the customer is economically vulnerable/has weak key indicators. - Rating 11 Customers with OIK.
+- Ratings 1-3 correspond to the Danish FSA's creditworthiness scale 3/2A Customers with undoubtedly good creditworthiness and customers with normal creditworthiness. - Ratings 4-8 correspond to the Danish FSA's creditworthiness scale 2B Customers that do not fulfil the criteria in 1-3, but which on the other hand do not have significant signs of weakness.
+The debt servicing ability is good, although the key financial indicators may be weak. - Ratings 9-10 concern customers with significant signs of weakness, and without OIK occurring.
+The customer's debt servicing ability is less satisfactory and the customer is economically vulnerable/has weak key indicators. - Rating 11 Customers with OIK.
 Customers with and without loss risk compilation (write-down).
-The • debt servicing ability is poor or non-existent, and there is a risk of losses.
+The debt servicing ability is poor or non-existent, and there is a risk of losses.

-Credit exposure to industries broke en down by stages:
+Credit exposure to industries broken down by stages: